University of Canberra Aboriginal and Torres Strait Islander Poetry Prize

 About the Prize

-The University of Canberra Aboriginal and Torres Strait Islander Poetry Prize aims to inspire others through poetry to consider authentic ways of presenting, preserving and reviltalising the traditional culture and heritage of Aboriginal and Torres Strait Islander peoples.
+The University of Canberra Aboriginal and Torres Strait Islander Poetry Prize aims to inspire others through poetry to consider authentic ways of presenting, preserving and revitalising the traditional culture and heritage of Aboriginal and Torres Strait Islander peoples.

 The poem may be focused on the verbal expression of culture, and can investigate where there is loss of language and culture the wide ranging impacts on culture, identity and health.
-This may include the intrinsic value of Indigenous perspectives, language transmission from one generation to the next, or describe the experience of, what is possible when preservation and revilatisation of culture is guided by institutions aimed at achieving a common purpose.
+This may include the intrinsic value of Indigenous perspectives, language transmission from one generation to the next, or describe the experience of, what is possible when preservation and revitalisation of culture is guided by institutions aimed at achieving a common purpose.

 The University of Canberra Aboriginal and Torres Strait Islander Poetry Prize will be offered for the first time in 2017.
 It will be announced during the Poetry on the Move Festival at the University of Canberra in September 2017 and prize winners and short-list will be notified prior to that.

 - The runner-up (second-placed poem) will receive AUD$700